adventure-thailand.com banner

 In northern Thailand, Chiang Mai offers a completely different atmosphere.

 Surrounded by mountains and temples, the city is known for its relaxed pace, cultural heritage, and night markets.
-It’s also a popular base for visiting elephant sanctuaries and exploring nearby national parks.
+It’s also a popular base for visiting ethical elephant sanctuaries and exploring nearby national parks.

 Many travelers find Chiang Mai to be one of the most charming places in Thailand.